Phylomeny Go buy glasses.

 1. because I prefer to have the excuse of not being able to check my emails when I’m away from my desktop computer;

-2. because I want to enjoy those valuable moments when I can’t figure out the answer to a trivial question (“How old is Obama?”, “How does toothpaste work?”, “Where is Fiji?”), at least until I get back in front of the computer;
+2. because I want to enjoy those precious moments when I can’t figure out the answer to a trivial question (“How old is Obama?”, “How does toothpaste work?”, “Where is Fiji?”), at least until I get back in front of the computer;

 3. because when I meet friends/family I’d like to fully attend to them instead of looking downwards and checking emails/websites every five minutes;